Trampoline Home Insurance: What Happens to Your Rates & Coverage

 • Regular inspections for wear and damage

-Installing these features demonstrates to your insurer that you're actively managing the risk, which can help keep premium increases toward the lower end of the 5–25% range — or help you qualify for coverage when you otherwise might not.
+State Farm's own safety guidance recommends only one jumper at a time, no somersaults or flips, constant adult supervision, protective padding and net enclosure, and setting the trampoline at ground level whenever possible.
+Installing these features demonstrates to your insurer that you're actively managing the risk, which can help keep premium increases toward the lower end of the range or help you qualify for coverage when you otherwise might not.

 Pincher's Pro Tip

-Standard homeowners policies typically include $100,000 in personal liability.
-For trampoline owners, this is generally considered insufficient.
-Most insurance professionals and carriers recommend:
+A standard homeowners policy typically provides personal liability coverage between $100,000 and $500,000 per incident.
+For trampoline owners, the $100,000 default is generally considered insufficient.
+Most insurance professionals recommend:

 • Minimum: $300,000 in personal liability coverage